loopystudios/bevy-shell-template/README.md

 ## 🚀 Launchers
 ### WASM (Web)
-This launcher depends on the [trunk](https://trunkrs.dev/) crate.
-To build and run the WASM app locally:
+To build and run the WASM app locally we recommend [Trunk](https://trunkrs.dev/):
 > Serve with `trunk serve` and open [`http://127.0.0.1:8080`](http://127.0.0.1:8080) in your browser
 - Assets are streamed through the hosting provider, so that the initial WASM bundle is smaller.
 - We use all the WASM optimizations discussed described [here](https://rustwasm.github.io/book/reference/code-size.html) in the Rust and WebAssembly book.